Strategic Plan Template

-The strategic planning template is in Microsoft Excel format and will walk you through the steps involved in creating a strategic plan tab-by-tab.
-In the end, you’ll have a simple, clean and elegant one-page strategic plan that you can print, share or even upload into our strategy tool Cascade.
+The strategic plan template is in Microsoft Excel format and will walk you through the steps involved in creating a strategic plan tab-by-tab.
+In the end, you'll have a simple, clean and elegant one-page strategic plan that you can print, share or even upload into our strategy tool Cascade.

-The template is quick and easy to fill out and can be used in workshops or team meetings.
+The strategic plan template is quick and easy to fill out and can be used in workshops or team meetings.
 It comes with sample entries for each section so you can get an understanding of how best to complete the template.
-At the bottom of each tab in the template, we’ve also referenced our detailed guides on each section to help you create the perfect strategic plan.
+At the bottom of each tab in the strategic plan template, we've also referenced our detailed guides on each section to help you create the perfect strategic plan.

-The first tab of the template will assist you in creating the perfect vision statement.
+The first tab of the strategic plan template will assist you in creating the perfect vision statement.
 The vision statement is the anchor point of any strategic plan and will guide the direction of the rest of your plan.
 The vision statement should be a memorable and inspirational summary that describes your reason for existence as an organization – one that will help to motivate existing employees and even attract high-quality new ones.

 A few questions you should ask yourself to test your vision:

 - Will it inspire our people?

 A good example of a clear and tangible vision statement- 'An apple computer on every desk in the world